projectsveltos/classifier/README.md

 Sveltos Classifier is an componet of the Sveltos project and it is used to dynamically classify a cluster based on its runtime configuration (Kubernetes version, deployed resources and more).

-Classifier currently supports the following classification criterias:
+Classifier currently supports the following classification criteria:
 1. Kubernetes version
 2. Kubernetes resources